hashicorp/terraform-provider-hcp/docs/data-sources/packer_image_iteration.md

 page_title: "hcp_packer_image_iteration Data Source - terraform-provider-hcp"
 subcategory: ""
 description: |-
-  The Packer Image data source iteration gets the most recent iteration (or build) of an image, given a channel.
+  The Packer ImageIteration data source iteration gets the most recent iteration (or build) of an image, given a channel.
 ---

 # hcp_packer_image_iteration (Data Source)

+-> **Note:** The `hcp_packer_image_iteration` data source is deprecated.
+Use the `hcp_packer_image` or `hcp_packer_iteration` data sources instead.

-The Packer Image data source iteration gets the most recent iteration (or build) of an image, given a channel.
+The Packer ImageIteration data source iteration gets the most recent iteration (or build) of an image, given a channel.

 ## Example Usage